-If you would like to make any changes after your arrival, you will need to complete a paper-based change form and give it to the Winchester exchange coordinator.
+If you would like to make any changes after your arrival, you will need to complete a paperbased change form and give it to the University of Winchester study abroad coordinator.
 Some UW-Eau Claire students find the registration process frustrating as much of it is still paper-based, unlike the online system at UW-Eau Claire.
 Please be patient and remember that this is part of adjusting to a new academic system.